eBay/nuraft_mesg/README.md

 ## Usage

-The `nuraft_manager::Manager` provides a means to register means to instantiate `nuraft::state_manager`s.
+The `nuraft_mesg::Manager` provides a means to register means to instantiate `nuraft::state_manager`s.
 This is used whenever a group is directly created (`Manager::create_group(...)` ) or when the `grpc::Service` receives a `RaftMessage` indicating a request to join a group which one does not already belong.